 PHOTO: DINH HUY

-At the talks, General Songwit Nunphakdee highly appreciated Vietnam's "four no's" defense policy.
-He hoped that in the coming time, the two sides would continue to maintain and promote the agreed cooperation contents.
+During the talks, General Songwit Nunphakdee highly appreciated Vietnam's "four no's" defense policy.
+He expressed his hope that in the future, both sides would continue to maintain and promote the agreed-upon cooperation contents.

-The focus is on defense industry cooperation, contributing to making the Vietnam-Thailand defense cooperation relationship increasingly effective, in-depth, and substantive.
+The focus of this cooperation is on the defense industry, contributing to making the Vietnam-Thailand defense cooperation increasingly effective, in-depth, and substantive.

 Vietnam's "four no's" defense policy